lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 the specification in {{RFC7030}} applies.

-If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as JSON object, see
+If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as a JSON object, see
 {{JSON}}.
 The HTTP 200 status code MUST also be used if the nonce is an empty string.

 In the event of a possible error, the EST server MUST respond with an HTTP